Cash ISAs allow you to save interest tax-free. Your ISA allowance for the tax year ending 5 April 2019 is £20,000.

 Can I withdraw money?

-You can withdraw and replace money from your cash ISA without it counting towards your annual ISA allowance for that year, as long as the repayment is made in the same tax year as the withdrawal.
+You can withdraw and replace money from your Cash ISA Saver without it counting towards your yearly ISA allowance for that year, as long as the repayment is made in the same tax year as the withdrawal.

 No withdrawal penalties apply